joinpursuit/9-1-bird-sanctuary-project/README.md

 1. I can see a section of cards with birds, that have a name, image, amount and adopt button (20pts)
 1. I can add birds to the shopping cart by pushing the adopt button (10pts)
-1. I can only add the same bird once to the shopping cart (2.5pts)
+1. I can only add the same bird once to the shopping cart (5pts)
-1. If I try to add the same bird again I see an alert that says: 'You have already added this bird to the cart' (2.5pts)
+1. If I try to add the same bird again I see an alert that says: 'You have already added this bird to the cart' (5pts)
-1. I can see a total cost of the birds in my cart (10pts)
+1. I can see a total cost of the birds in my cart (5pts)
-1. I can see 10% discount listed as text when I have 3 or more birds in my cart (2.5pts)
+1. I can see 0% discount listed as text when I have less than 3 birds in my cart (5pts)
-1. I can see 0% discount listed as text when I have 3 or more birds in my cart (2.5pts)
+1. I can see 10% discount listed as text when I have 3 or more birds in my cart (5pts)
-1. I can see 10% discount reflected in the price when I have more than three birds in my cart.
-(5pts)
-1. I can see a series of bonuses based on the number of items I have in my cart (10pts)
+1. I can see a series of bonuses based on the totlas of items I have in my cart (see Cart Bonuses Section Below) (10pts)
 1. I can use a checkout form with a first name, last name, email and zip code to submit my purchase (10pts)
 1. I can see an alert for successful purchase when I submit a purchase (5pts)
 1. I can see my cart fully reset when I submit my purchase from my form (10pts)
-1. I can delete a bird from my cart (5pts)
+1. I can delete a bird from my cart (10pts)

 ## Acceptance criteria and tests